 - Any congregant running a fever or showing symptoms of illness should stay home.

-- All congregation members 65+ and vulnerable individuals (per White House guidelines) should follow “safer at home” guidelines and remain at home.
+- All congregation members 65+ and vulnerable individuals (per White House guidelines) should follow safe recommended CDC practices and precautions.

 - Doors will open no more than 30 minutes prior to service.

 - Every 3rd pew will be open for seating, including the balcony (Pew designations should insure that no filled pews are directly across the aisle from each other.)

 - All interior doors will be left open to minimize surface touches.

 - Entrances will be limited to the 3 circular drive though areas, which have automatic doors and will have greeters assisting.